samson84/tarock-sheet/README.md

 # TODO
-- [ ] Milesteone 1
+- [.]
+Milesteone 1
-  - [x] refactor game handling
-    - [x] move scores to game object
-    - [x] remove validation rules
-    - [x] remove valid in final score, use the win / null instead, rename it on the gui to invalid
   - [ ] handle multiple games, score sheet
-    - [ ] create new components of the score sheet
+    - [x] create new components of the score sheet
-    - [ ] add save game functionality, it saves the current scores to the table
+    - [x] add save game functionality, it saves the current scores to the table
+    - [ ] add tests
   - [ ] usability
     - [ ] new contracts on the top of the ContractsTable
     - [ ] group the bids